Raytheon Co Employee Disability Trust

 How does Raytheon Co Employee Disability Trust spend its money?

 Raytheon Co Employee Disability Trust directs 100% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Raytheon Co Employee Disability Trust tax-deductible?